Instructions on how to sell a vacant house are very relevant for today’s real estate market.

 Maintenance and repairs: Owning a house involves ongoing maintenance and repair costs.
 This can include things like replacing the roof, fixing plumbing or electrical issues, and maintaining the landscape.
 The cost of maintenance and repairs will depend on the age and condition of your house and the type of repairs needed.
 For vacant homes, this expense might be a little bit lower but it’s still recurring each and every month for the owner.

 Utilities: Another expense of owning a house is the cost of utilities, such as electricity, gas, water, and trash collection.
-The cost of utilities will depend on your usage and the rates in your area.
+The cost of utilities will depend on your usage and the rates in Pennsylvania.
 Utility costs for empty properties are significantly lower than occupied ones but they still occur.

 Property management fees: If you own a rental property, you may also have to pay property management fees to a company that handles the day-to-day management of the property.
 These fees cover the handling of maintenance and repair issues and screening tenants.